JoeyBlount/PAC-Pro/README.md

 - ✅ Start frontend on `http://localhost:3000`
 - ✅ Open both in separate windows
 - ✅ Handle all PATH and dependency issues

+**Note**: If you encounter "Failed to fetch" errors, the backend CORS configuration has been updated to handle all localhost variations automatically.

 ### Option 2: Start Servers Individually